skip to main content

 Aboriginal and Torres Strait Islander Communities

-Georges River Council acknowledges the Bidjigal people of the Eora Nation as the Traditional Custodians of all lands, waters and sky in the Georges River area.
+Georges River Council acknowledges the Bidjigal people of the Eora Nation.
+They have been caring for the land, water, and sky around the Georges River area for thousands of years.

-We pay our respect to Elders past and present and extend that respect to all Aboriginal and Torres Strait Islander peoples who live, work and meet on these lands.
+We pay our respect to the older people who were here before and the ones who are here now.
+We also show respect to all the Aboriginal and Torres Strait Islander people who live, work, and meet on this land.

 Acknowledgement of Country

-We are committed to showing respect for Aboriginal people as Australia's First Peoples.
-We have adopted the practice of acknowledging the Traditional Custodians of Country at events, ceremonies, meetings and functions.
+We are committed to showing respect for Aboriginal and Torres Strait Islander people as Australia's First Peoples.
+We acknowledge the Traditional Custodians of the Georges River area, the Bidjigal people, at events, ceremonies, meetings and functions.

 Learn about our Protocols of Acknowledgement of Country.